akiidjk/SysScope/README.md

 ## Notes

-*I use this script for meseauring the resourse used by the* [VirgilAI](https://github.com/Retr0100/VirgilAI)
+- *I use this script for meseauring the resourse used by the* [VirgilAI](https://github.com/Retr0100/VirgilAI)
+- I am thinking of redoing the ho script/tool in rust

 ## Example